Swinefleet Warping Drain: Water quality

 The Environment Agency measure water quality of the river systems in England.
 Each is given an overall ecological status, which may be one of five levels: high, good, moderate, poor and bad.
 There are several components that are used to determine this, including biological status, which looks at the quantity and varieties of invertebrates, angiosperms and fish.
 Chemical status compares the concentrations of various chemicals against known safe concentrations and is rated good or fail.

 The water quality for the Earnshaw's Warping Drain was as follows in 2019.
 Prior to 2019, the data was labelled as if it was for Swinefleet Warping Drain, but querying it with the Environment Agency led them to correct the location.

 The main reasons for the water quality being less than good are physical modification of the channel and the leaching of nutrients into the water from agricultural land.
 Like many rivers in the UK, the chemical status changed from good to fail in 2019, due to the presence of polybrominated diphenyl ethers (PBDE) and mercury compounds, neither of which had previously been included in the assessment.

+Limited quality data is obtained for Swinefleet Warping Drain by a monitoring station located just above the confluence with the River Ouse.
+For 2019, this shows that quality was high for ammonia, dissolved oxygen, and temperature, with phosphate levels being moderate.